mekkim/innersourcecommons.org-wiki/Dedicated-Community-Leader.md

 **Review Comments**
 - add summary about underlying core problem present in this story at the beginning (possibly boldfaced)
 - add _kicker statement_ after summary to get people interested in the contents (something like a rationale, outcome.
 Example: "avoid wasted effort on InnerSource").
+- add information about initial scope of InnerSource initiative (start small)

 ## Context